Kansas Railroad Timeline

 2000 – The merger between the railroads, Burlington Northern Santa Fe Corporation, and Canadian National Railway Company will not occur this year.

-In the past decade, many changes have occurred in railroading.
+In the past decade, railroading has experienced many changes.
 Lines have been abandoned, corporate mergers and sales have taken place, and familiar railroad names have disappeared.

 2001 – On June 29, the Class III Railroad company Central Kansas Railway was sold to the Kansas & Oklahoma Railroad.
-The K & O started operations of the railroad line at 12:01 A.M. on June 30.
+The K & O started operating the railroad line at 12:01 A.M. on June 30.

-Compiled and edited by Kathy Alexander/Legends of Kansas, updated February 2023.
-Source – Kansas Department of Transportation
+Compiled and edited by Kathy Alexander/Legends of Kansas, updated June 2024.

 Also See: